How to Make Interviews Mutually Effective for You & Candidate (Specifically when Hiring Junior Sales Talent)

 Take control of the call to ensure communication runs efficiently and with a collaborative flow.
 For example:

 - Hi, thanks for taking the time to talk with me today.
-I am looking forward to hearing more about your background and interests, and to share more about Company X. So let’s dive in.
+I am looking forward to hearing more about your background and interests, my intent on this call is to understand your potential in X, Y, Z and give you a look under the hood at how we, as a company do X, Y, Z. Sound good?

 Asking broad questions can tell you a lot about someone.
 For sales, think about what information they are choosing to share and how they are choosing to share it.
 For example:

-- Before we talk about the company or the role, why don’t you tell me about yourself:(what are they sharing, is it relevant, are they engaging)
+- Ask: Before we talk about the company or the role, why don’t you tell me about yourself?

-- What is one of the biggest challenges you’ve faced in your education or career and how did you overcome that challenge?
-(Does the response include grit, persistence and perseverance?
-It should.)
+- Ask: What is one of the biggest challenges you’ve faced in your education or career and how did you overcome that challenge?

 You are aware of what you know about them thus far, yet you don’t know what they know about the company so start there.
-For example:
+Examples:

-- Why are you interested in this particular role?
-(Their response should include interest in sales, the industry and the company specifically).
+- Ask: Why are you interested in this particular role?

 - Did they ask strategic questions about the company?